Tinkoff/overhave/README.rst

 * Configurable strategy for user authorization, LDAP also provided
 * Database schema based on `SQLAlchemy`_ models and works with PostgreSQL
 * Still configurable as `Flask Admin`_, supports plug-ins and extensions
+* Has built-in API application with Swagger docs, based on `FastAPI`_
 * Distributed `producer-consumer` architecture based on Redis streams through `Walrus`_
 * Web-browser emulation ability with custom toolkit (`GoTTY`_, for example)